yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 -----------------
 An OpenShift/Kubernetes administrator can deploy L7 router in an OpenShift/Kubernetes cluster, which enable ingress/ocp-routes created by developers to be used by external clients.
-The Router should perform L7 routing layer based on L7 rules database, where the ingress/ocp-route and endpoints controllers are responsible for updating the L7 rules database.
+The Router should perform L7 routing based on L7 rules database, where the ingress/ocp-route and endpoints controllers are responsible for updating the L7 rules database.
 Kuryr will use neutron LbaaS L7 policy capability [3]_ to perform this task.